Summary

 Engage

-Going into this lesson, students should have prior knowledge concerning archetypes.
-At the minimum, students should know the definition of archetype.
+Going into this lesson, ensure that students have prior knowledge of archetypes.
+At the minimum, make sure they know the definition of archetype.

-As a class, students will view a picture related to pop culture.
-(The teacher should choose a figure with which most students are familiar.
-An example would be Harry Potter, a version of the hero archetype.)
-Students will be asked to complete a 5-minute Quick Write explaining what archetype that figure is representing and why.
-Students will share with an Elbow Partner, then volunteers will be asked to share their Quick Write with the class.
+Begin this lesson with a picture related to pop culture.
+Choose a figure with which most students are familiar.
+An example would be Harry Potter, a version of the hero archetype.
+Have students complete a 5-minute Quick Write explaining what archetype that figure represents and why.
+First ask students to share their Quick Write with an Elbow Partner, then have volunteers share their Quick Write with the class.

-A whole-class discussion should center on not just who these people are, but also why they act they way they do.
-It is important during this activity to focus, too, on how the media portrays these pop culture icons and whether or not that affects how we perceive them.
-Students should discuss how archetypes are not only present in pop culture, but also in our everyday lives.
-Students should be encouraged to make connections from pop culture to their own lives.
+After students’ individual work, focus a whole-class discussion on not just who these people are, but also why they act they way they do.
+It is important during this activity to point out how the media portrays these pop culture icons and whether or not that affects how we perceive them.
+Lead the discussion by pointing out that archetypes are not only present in pop culture, but also in our everyday lives.
+Encourage students to make connections from pop culture to their own lives.

 Explore

-Students should form (or be placed in) groups of 5 (or fewer).
-Each group will be assigned an archetype.
+Place students in groups of 5 (or fewer) for the Explore.
+Assign each group one archetype to explore.
 Options include the innocent, the orphan, the hero, the caregiver, the explorer, the rebel, the lover, the creator, the jester, the sage, the magician, the ruler, etc.

-Collectively, students will use an iPad or computer to research a figure in pop culture who fits that particular archetype.
-Students should make a list of reasons why that figure is an example of that archetype and prepare to defend their example to the class as a whole.
+Collectively, have each group use an iPad or computer to research a figure in pop culture who fits their assigned archetype.
+Groups should make a list of reasons why that figure is an example of that archetype and prepare to defend their example to the class as a whole.

-Each group member should serve in a particular role (facilitator, scribe, reporter, timekeeper, etc.), although all students should work collaboratively on each part of the assignment.
-The roles are flexible and fluid, so students have autonomy during this activity.
+Although all students should work collaboratively on each part of the assignment, encourage each group member to serve a particular role during their group exploration (e.g., facilitator, scribe, reporter, timekeeper, etc.).
+The roles are flexible and fluid, so give students autonomy during this activity.

-After approximately 15 minutes, each group will share out.
-Other groups will ask questions to help each group clarify their initial response and reasoning.
-Again, ask students to focus on the why (Why do certain people behave a certain way?) in addition the the how (How do they behave?) and the what (What are their physical and personality traits?) .
+After approximately 15 minutes, ask each group to share out.
+Encourage other groups to ask questions to presenting groups to help each group clarify their initial response and reasoning.
+Again, ask students to focus on the why (Why do certain people behave a certain way?) in addition to the how (How do they behave?) and the what (What are their physical and personality traits?).

 Explain

-Each student (either individually or collaboratively with a partner) will choose one archetype and create an original character to represent that archetype.
-The student should consider both the outer and the inner traits of the character during this process.
-The student should rely on their prior knowledge and experiences as they design their original character.
+Have each student (either individually or collaboratively with a partner) choose one archetype that interests them and create an original character to represent that archetype.
+Ask students to consider both the outer and the inner traits of the character during this process, relying on their prior knowledge and experiences as they design their original character.

 Archetypal traits could include some or all of the following:

-Students will be required to provide evidence and reasoning for whom their characters are and how their characters represent the particular archetype they chose.
-As they design their characters on a piece of paper, students should keep a running list on the back of traits related to that particular archetype.
-Students should be as creative as possible and use plenty of color to create a visually appealing piece.
+Require students to provide evidence and reasoning for who their characters are and how their characters represent the particular archetype they chose.
+As they design their characters on a piece of paper, have them keep a running list of traits related to that particular archetype on the back.
+Allow students to be as creative as possible and encourage them to use plenty of color to create a visually appealing piece.

 Extend

-During the Gallery Walk/Carousel activity, students should write questions and comments on Post-it notes and leave them next to the character.
-Ask students to think deeply about how each character/archetype could apply to people in real-world settings and leave comments/feedback centered on this connection.
+To encourage student reflection and feedback, have students place their archetypal characters around the room, whether on paper or on a laptop or tablet.
+Then engage in a Gallery Walk/Carousel.
+During the activity, ask students to write questions and comments on Post-it notes and leave them next to the characters they view.
+Ask them to think deeply about how each character/archetype could apply to people in real-world settings and leave comments/feedback centered on this connection.

 Students should be encouraged to go back to their character and reflectively revise their traits and reasoning based on feedback from their classmates.